-Teachers will often give assignments to be completed in school or at home.
-Teachers give such assignments to continue or reinforce the work being done in class.
+Teachers will often give assignments to be completed at home that continue or reinforce the work being done in class.
 Students should expect homework each night, but not necessarily in each subject.
 It is wise to plan ahead for long-term assignments.
 Students will be required to complete their homework assignments according to standards set by their team.
-Make-up homework for students who are not in school because of illness requires a 24-hour notice to the office.
-Students absent for one or two days should obtain the homework from a fellow student.
-Assignments are also posted on teacher websites.
+Assignments are posted on teacher Google Classroom.

-Grade 5: All fifth grade students are expected to spend an average of 1 to 1.5 hours per night on homework.
+Grade 5: Students are expected to spend an average of 1 to 1.5 hours per night on homework.

-Grade 6: All sixth grade students are expected to spend an average of 1 to 1.5 hours per night on homework.
+Grade 6: Students are expected to spend an average of 1 to 1.5 hours per night on homework.

-Grade 7: All seventh grade students are expected to spend an average of 1.5 to 2 hours per night on homework.
+Grade 7: Students are expected to spend an average of 1.5 to 2 hours per night on homework.